project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 ### Detokenizer script

 The python3 script detokenizer.py is a script that decodes the tokenized logs either from a file or from a serial port.
+It is located in the following path `examples/platform/nxp/k32w/k32w0/scripts/detokenizer.py`.

 The script can be used in the following ways:

 ```
 usage: detokenizer.py serial [-h] -i INPUT -d DATABASE [-o OUTPUT]